Home > Banff Winter Itineraries

 Day 1 – Arrival - Banff Townsite

 Begin your Banff vacation with the latest information and suggestions from friendly local guides at the Discover Banff Tour downtown office.
 Their friendly local experts will help you with things to do and see in Banff with your time.
-Pick up maps, brochures and what’s on guides.
+Pick up maps, brochures and other useful information.

 Day 2 - Skiing

 One of the most popular winter activities for Banff National Park is skiing.
 Our Banff Canadian Rockies ski resorts (Sunshine Village, Lake Louise and Banff Mt Norquay) are well known for their light champagne snow powder and mountains that offer terrain for all level of skiers and snowboarders.
 Learn more about planning and prices for a Banff Lake Louise ski package.

 Expand your Banff ski holiday by endulging in the ultimate ski experience - heli-skiing and surely the Canadian Rockies is the place to finally try it.
 You don't need to be an expert skier to participate, blue run skiers will also enjoy the deep fresh powder and long interrupted runs.

 The most popular day ski trip from Banff is the Powder Express to Kicking Horse Ski Resort.
 With pick up direct from Banff Hotels to Kicking Horse Mtn Resort in 1.5hrs.
 With runs as long as 4177ft, you will be pressed to ski 6 runs top to bottom over the entire day.
 Bowls, chutes and groomed runs allow for a day of freeriding.

 Day 3 - Discover Lake Louise and Dogsledding